Polio Vaccine

 2nd grade

-The most alarming phenomenon, which occurs in less than 1% of cases, is the occurrence of paralysis due to the spread of the virus from the digestive system through the bloodstream to the body, resulting in damage to the nervous system.
-Paralysis occurs more frequently in the lower limbs and may be accompanied by severe muscle pain.
-Additionally, the severity of the paralysis is contingent on the number of infected nerve cells.
+The most serious problem, which happens in less than 1% of cases, is paralysis.
+This occurs when the virus moves from the digestive system into the bloodstream and damages the nervous system.
+Paralysis usually affects the legs and may cause severe muscle pain.
+How serious the paralysis is depends on how many nerve cells are affected.

-There is no cure for polio, and the paralysis resulting from the disease is permanent.
-The only solution is prevention through vaccination.
-Additionally, it is imperative to follow hygiene rules, particularly to wash hands thoroughly with soap and water after using the bathroom, before handling food, and after changing a baby’s diaper.
+There is no cure for polio, and any paralysis it causes is permanent.
+The only way to prevent it is through vaccination.
+Good hygiene is also important: wash your hands well with soap and water after using the bathroom, before preparing food, and after changing diapers.

-The inactivated polio vaccine (IPV) helps the body produce antigens in the blood against the virus, so that ins case of contracting it will prevent a severe disease and paralysis.
+The polio vaccine contains dead viruses to help the body produce antigens in the blood against the virus, so that ins case of contracting it will prevent a severe disease and paralysis.
 The vaccine is administered as part of the 5-in-1 vaccine, which also contains vaccines against diphtheria, tetanus, pertussis, and Haemophiles influenza B, as part of the routine vaccination to babies and children.
 Currently, due to an increase in cases of pertussis and polio, the first dose of the vaccine is now given at 6 weeks old.

 There are also separate vaccines for individuals with sensitivity to any of the vaccine's components.
 You can discuss the possibility of dividing the vaccination with the Family Care Center (Tipat Halav) nurse.

-The influence of the vaccine in Israel: in 1957, Israel incorporated the inactivated polio vaccine, preventing morbidity, into routine vaccination program.
+The influence of the vaccine in Israel: in 1957, Israel incorporated the polio vaccine with dead viruses, preventing morbidity, into routine vaccination program.
 In 1961, a live attenuated vaccine, which also prevents polio spread, was added.
 The last reported case of polio occurred in 1988, with 16 cases of paralysis.
 In 2005, a decision was made to discontinue the use of the live attenuated vaccine.
 However, due to a resurgence of polio cases, its administration was reinstated in 2013.

 In June 2022, a circulating vaccine-derived poliovirus type 2 (cVDPV2) was confirmed in sewage in the Jerusalem region.
-This type of virus is spreading to numerous regions in Israel, from the Golan Heights in the north, to Beer Sheva in the south.
+This type of virus is spreading to numerous regions in Israel, from the Golan Heights in the north to Beer Sheva in the south.
+In March 2025, the administration of the live attenuated polio vaccine was discontinued in accordance with World Health Organization (WHO) guidelines and following the cessation of vaccine production by manufacturers recognized in Israel.

 The incidence of polio in Israel is related to similar cases around the world.
 Recent years have seen a rise in polio cases, affecting various regions, including African countries, the United Kingdom, Canada, and the United States.
 Consequently, vaccination today goes beyond safeguarding against a transient threat; it becomes an investment in future protection and peace of mind.